badgineer/MP2-ESC/README.md

 * **Where can I buy parts?**
 Lcsc.com, mouser.com.
 Aliexpress if needed.
-I designed this with jlcpcb smt assembly in mind, so all SMDs were in stock at lcsc when I designed the PCB.
+We designed this with jlcpcb smt assembly in mind, so all SMDs were in stock at lcsc when I designed the PCB.
 Also most of the Through-hole parts.

 * **Why do the battery wires go in seemingly random places in the middle of the board?**
 If you have the battery wires at the edge, then the full battery current will need to go through a portion of the battery “traces” of the PCB.
 I’ve placed them near the middle switch node, so with a tiny exception, the current through the traces is ⅓ of the battery current.